-- Have a smooth, symmetrical appearance
+- Have a smooth, symmetrical appearance.

-- Be free from unusual textures or peeling
+- Be free from unusual textures or peeling.

-- Have an even color without discoloration
+- Have an even color without discoloration.

-- The upper and lower mandibles should be aligned
+- The upper and lower mandibles should be aligned.

-- Have no overgrowth or overly sharp points
+- Have no overgrowth or overly sharp points.

-What Are The Most Common Conure Beak Problems
+Common Conure Beak Problems

 Injuries And Trauma

-As described by MSD Veterinary Manual, bleeding is common with beak injuries, but owners must determine where the blood has come from first.
-Blood is a key indication that your parrot’s suffered a nasty beak injury.
-Other common causes of conure beak injuries include:
+According to MSD Veterinary Manual, bleeding is common with beak injuries, but owners must determine where the blood has come from first.
+Blood signifies a parrot has a beak injury.

-- Broken cage bars or toys
+- Broken cage bars or toys.

-- Falling off the perch
+- Falling off the perch.

-- Other pets
+- Other pets.

-- Collision with a window
+- Collision with a window, door, or ceiling fan.

 Abnormal Beak Growth and Development